Paint thinner is one essential item you will use whenever you want to paint the walls or furniture in your home.

 Finally, when you are done with your paint project, you should always store or dispose of the solvent responsibly.

-When storing, keep them in a container that is safe and does not affect its properties.
+When storing, keep them in a container that is safe and does not affect their properties.

 Make sure that the area you choose in your home is far away from the sources like heat, ignition, pets, and children.